Μάθηση χωρίς σκέψη είναι χαμένος κόπος. Σκέψη χωρίς μάθηση είναι κίνδυνος. Κομφούκιος*

 The Protestant reformers retained the dual-class school system that had developed in the Renaissance.
 Vernacular schools provided primary instruction for the lower classes, and the various classical humanist and Latin grammar schools prepared upper-class males for higher education.

-EDUCATIONAL THEORY IN THE 17TH CENTURY
+X | EDUCATIONAL THEORY IN THE 17TH CENTURY |

 Educators of the 17th century developed new ways of thinking about education.
 Czech education reformer Jan Komensky, known as Comenius, was particularly influential.
 A bishop of the Moravian Church, Comenius escaped religious persecution by taking refuge in Poland, Hungary, Sweden, and The Netherlands.
 He created a new educational philosophy called Pansophism, or universal knowledge, designed to bring about worldwide understanding and peace.
 Comenius advised teachers to use children’s senses rather than memorization in instruction.
-To make learning interesting for children, he wrote The Gate of Tongues Unlocked (1631)a book for teaching Latin in the student’s own language.
+To make learning interesting for children, he wrote The Gate of Tongues Unlocked (1631), a book for teaching Latin in the student’s own language.
 He also wrote Orbis Sensualium Pictus (1658; The Visible World in Pictures, 1659) consisting of illustrations that labeled objects in both their Latin and vernacular names.
 It was one of the first illustrated books written especially for children.

 The work of English philosopher John Locke influenced education in Britain and North America.
 Locke examined how people acquire ideas in An Essay Concerning Human Understanding (1690).
 He asserted that at birth the human mind is a blank slate, or tabula rasa, and empty of ideas.
 We acquire knowledge, he argued, from the information about the objects in the world that our senses bring to us.
 We begin with simple ideas and then combine them into more complex ones.